By Rick Steves

 Your best resource for identifying trains that truly require a reservation is the Deutsche Bahn online schedule — it’s objective, complete, and easy to use.

-Though relatively few trains require reservations, those that do are among some of the most popular.
+Though relatively few train types require reservations, those that do are among the most popular.
 They include a few privately run international trains, such as the Eurostar (which connects London with Paris and Brussels), the Brussels-based Thalys, and a handful of special just-for-tourists trains (such as the Norway in a Nutshell route, and several of Switzerland’s specially designated scenic trains).

 Aside from these one-offs, many countries have at least one category of high-speed train that always requires reservations — most notably France, Italy, Spain, and Sweden.
 (And some countries have a few long-distance — not necessarily super-high-speed — must-reserve routes, such as Finland, Norway, and Poland.)
 And you’ll need to book ahead (or at least pay a little extra) for a spot on nearly all overnight trains in Europe.